spreedly/kaffe/README.md

 The `partition_strategy` setting can be one of:

-- `:md5`: (default) provides even and deterministic distrbution of the messages over the available partitions based on an MD5 hash of the key
+- `:md5`: (default) provides even and deterministic distribution of the messages over the available partitions based on an MD5 hash of the key
 - `:random`: select a random partition for each message
 - function: a given function to call to determine the correct partition